 If you want to adjust the crop, grab any point on its boundary and move inwards/outwards or rotate as explained above.
 If the lock in the Aspect section is closed, changes will happen in such a way that the initial shape will always be retained.
 By clicking the lock and "opening" it, ratio limitations no longer apply and changes take a more freeform approach.

 We can press "X" on the keyboard to switch between portrait and landscape orientations of the crop tool.
 This is the second crop related shortcut that will make life much easier.
 One good example is when we want to crop a portrait of a person out of a landscape oriented photo.
 The reset button at the menu's bottom will revert to the initial state when the crop tool was first selected.

 By default, the crop area contains two vertical plus two horizontal faint lines that refer to the rule of thirds and act as a helpful guide for our crops.
 If you are unhappy with this arrangement, press "O" to cycle through the different available guide patterns or to switch them off altogether.

 Yet another crop feature of the crop tool is the ability to semi-darken or completely blacken out crop surroundings.
 Pressing "L" once will darken everything but the crop area, so that we can clearly see what the end result will be:

 Cropping is incredibly versatile.
 Starting from the same photo we can produce completely different end results.
-To demonstrate the possibilities I showcase below five different crops of the hotel balcony view from a recent trip:
+To demonstrate the possibilities I showcase below five different crops of a couple on a train: